bioinformatics-ca/EPI_2021/epi2020_module5_lab.md

 ## Lab Part 1

-#####  Preparation on your AWS session
+#####  Preparation in your AWS session

-From your terminal session, go to your workspace folder.
+From your command line terminal, go to your workspace folder.

 ```
 cd ~/workspace